($796) Cost to ship a car from Portland, OR to Salt Lake City, UT

 The best Portland to Salt Lake City car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Portland to Salt Lake City:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Portland to Salt Lake City:

 - Best for Real-Time Tracking: Nexus Auto Transport